-To start with, we will explain what eCards are and how nonprofits can use them.
-Then we will offer some tips for designing eCards for your campaign.
-We’ll finish up with a short tour of our eCards tool.
+To get you started, we’ll explain how and why nonprofits should use eCards.
+Then we’ll offer some tips for designing eCards for your campaign and finish up with a short tour of how to use eCards on Classy.

 Why eCards and Not Email?

-As the name suggests, eCards are a digital alternative to greeting cards and postcards.
-You may be wondering how allowing donors to send an eCard differs from a dedication email. eCards allow your donors to personalize your cause in a highly stylized and branding way.
+As the name suggests, an eCard is a digital alternative to a greeting card or postcard.
+You may be wondering how allowing donors to send an eCard is any different from a dedication email, but the answer is simple: eCards allow your donors to personalize your cause in a highly stylized and branded way.

-Think of it as the difference between getting flowers with a typed note from 1-800-Flowers versus delivered with a handwritten greeting card.
-Using eCards can deepen the meaningfulness of a donation to both the donor and dedicatee, a huge plus for a supporter’s personal experience with your organization.
+Think of it as the difference between getting flowers with a typed note from 1-800-Flowers versus delivered with a handwritten card.
+Your eCards can deepen the meaning of a donation to both the donor and dedicatee, which is a huge plus for a supporter’s personal experience with your organization.

-Like greeting cards, utilizing eCards isn’t limited to the holiday season.
-You can update your design offering to match different season, or keep more permanent options that reflect occasions that happen year-round, such as birthdays, weddings and engagements.
+Like greeting cards, the value of your eCards isn’t limited to holidays.
+You can update your design offering to match different seasons, cause awareness days, or keep more permanent options that reflect occasions that happen year-round, such as birthdays, weddings, and engagements.

-Here are a few ways your nonprofit organization can incorporate eCards in fun, creative ways!
+Here are a few ways your nonprofit can work eCards into your strategy in fun, creative ways:

 - To serve as a holiday or birthday present for the honoree.
-The recipient of the eCard can then find out more about the nonprofit and even donate.
+They can then find out more about the organization and potentially become a supporter themselves.

-• To challenge the recipient to pass it on.
-Now that the ALS Association’s Ice Bucket Challenge has exploded in popularity, it highlights the method of challenging or personally asking someone to donate.
+- To challenge the recipient to pass it on.
+Viral fundraising a la the 2014 ALS Association’s Ice Bucket Challenge highlights the potential behind challenging or personally asking someone to donate.
 Donors can send an eCard asking the recipient to give to the cause.
-If repeated this could help one gift become many.
+If successful, this could turn one gift into many.

 Designing Your eCard

-But before you or your donors can send eCards, you’ll need to make some.
-If you don’t have Photoshop or Illustrator skills, or a design at hand, don’t worry!
-There are plenty of services that allow you to create beautiful visual content quite easily and cheaply.
-(Check out Canva, for example).
+Before your donors can send them, you’ll need to make your own eCard.
+If you don’t have Photoshop skills or a graphic designer on hand, don’t worry.
+There are plenty of apps that include easy-to-use templates to create beautiful graphics—sometimes even for free.
+Check out Canva, for example.

 You can think of your eCard as having three parts:

-Make sure your eCard features your organization’s logo.
+Make sure your design features your organization’s logo.
 You want the recipient to know where the gift is going.
 This doesn’t just promote your brand, it also makes the eCard look more professional.
 Make sure to consider the colors, font, and voice of your brand when designing eCards.
-(For a detailed technical guide to crafting great nonprofit branding, read this guide by Brandisty.)

 Because the text should be short and simple, be thoughtful and deliberate with the copy.
-You can add a standard “Season’s Greetings, ”a simple phrase the represents your cause’s ethos, or demonstrate the impact any donation makes on your organization’s programs.
+You can add a standard thank you, a simple phrase that represents your cause’s ethos, or a line that demonstrates the impact a donation makes on your organization’s programs.

-Regardless of how you design your eCard, make sure that at least some piece of the design demonstrates your cause and the impact donations have on it.
-Your imagery and messaging should match the how, what and why of your organization.
-I love this example from GirlStart, an organization that empowers girls through STEM (science, technology, engineering and math)!
+Regardless of how you structure your eCard, make sure that at least some piece of the design demonstrates your cause and the impact donations have on it.
+Your imagery and messaging should match the how, what, and why of your organization.
+We love these Valentine’s Day themed examples from GirlStart, an organization that empowers girls through STEM (science, technology, engineering, and math).

 Our eCards Tool

 Now all you have to do is upload your eCard images!
 Just click on the plus sign (+) in the image box.
-Donors will be able to add a personalized message to appear with the eCard.
+Donors will be able to add a personalized message and then preview before they complete their donation and send their eCard.

-eCards are a great way to supplement all of the other holiday fundraising efforts you no doubt have going on this year.
-Remember that delighting donors and providing a personalized experience can go a long way in making a lasting impression with supporters (and those they send dedications to!)
-While we’ve mainly focused on the holiday season here, get creative and use eCards for other campaigns all year!
+eCards are a great way to supplement your fundraising efforts no matter the time of year.
+Remember that delighting donors and providing a personalized experience can go a long way in making a lasting impression with supporters (and those they send dedications to).
+Do you currently use eCards?
+Share your favorite designs with us on Twitter @classy or Facebook @classy.org.